Insights

 Every year, Black Friday and Cyber Monday dominate the American retail calendar.
 But how does the Orthodox Jewish community — a population often overlooked in national consumer research — actually engage with these shopping events?

 Mispar—the only research firm focused on the Orthodox Jewish consumer—surveyed 277 U.S. panelists to understand Black Friday/Cyber Monday shopping, spending, and tech use.
-The sample included a mix of Litvish/Yeshivish, Chassidish, Modern Orthodox, Chabad, Sephardi, and other Orthodox Jews, mostly from NY/NJ.
-Sixty-two percent were women, ages 19–72 (average age: 32).
-Our data, collected between November 23-November 27 2025, offers the first comprehensive, data-driven insight into Orthodox Jewish participation in Black Friday and Cyber Monday.
+The sample included a mix of Litvish/Yeshivish, Chassidish, Modern Orthodox, Chabad, Sephardi, and other Orthodox Jews, mostly from NY/NJ (62% women, ages 19–72, average age: 32).
+Our data, collected between November 23–27, 2025, offers the first comprehensive, data-driven insight into Orthodox Jewish participation in Black Friday and Cyber Monday.

 Orthodox Shopping & Expected Product Purchases